Samedhaa/PlayingWithYelpDataUsingPython/README.md

 1. i started by importing the data from 'csv' File.
 2. then i printed the data so i can visualize it.
-3. then i started to looking for many properties in the data such as :
+3. then i started to looking for many properties in the data ..*such as :
-..* 'average number of reviews per reviewer'
+1.'average number of reviews per reviewer'
 ..* 'average number of cool votes per reviewer'
 ..* 'average number of funny votes per reviewer'
 ..* 'average number of useful votes per reviewer'